0chain/zboxcli/README.md

     Allocation updated with txId : fb84185dae620bbba8386286726f1efcd20d2516bcf1a448215434d87be3b30d

 You can see more txn details usin above txID in block explorer.

+### Finalize and expired allocation

+Finalize an expired allocation.
+It makes sure all blobbers has got min_lock_demand, unlocks all related pools.
+Moves tokens from write pool to allocation owner.

+     ./zbox finialloc --allocaiton <allocaiton_id>

 ### Upload
 Use upload command to upload a file.
 By using help for this command, you will see it takes parameters: